shreyb/decisionengine_modules_wiki/Development-Workflow.md

    1. Remove all intermediate commit messages you might have made while developing your patch
    1. Use concise statement to summarize patch.
    1. Write details in the next line
-   1. add reference to rebview board?.
+   1. add reference to review board?.

 Here is an example: